markusressel/raspyrfm-client/README.rst

 Most importantly you have to call the :code:`super().__init__` method like shown.
 This will ensure that your implementation is found by the :code:`RaspyRFMClient` and you can get an instance of your device using :code:`rfm_client.get_device()` as shown before.

+If your manufacturer does not exist yet **create a new constant** in the :code:`manufacturer_constants.py` file and use its value in your :code:`__init__`.
+**Do the same thing for your model name.**

-You also have to implement abstract methods from the Device class.
-Have a look at its documentation to get a sense of what they are all about.
+You also have to implement all abstract methods from the :code:`Device` class.
+Have a look at its documentation to get a sense of what those methods are all about.

-After you have implemented all those methods you are good to go!
+After you have implemented all methods you are good to go!
 Just call :code:`rfm_client.reload_device_implementations()` and :code:`rfm_client.list_supported_devices()` to check if your implementation is listed.
+If everything looks good you can use your implementation like any other one.

 License